turingschool/career-development-curriculum/module_two/flower_exercise.md

 * Describe in detail the kind of career you’re looking for

 ## Recommended Deliverable:
-**[Complete the Flower Exercise 1-pager](https://github.com/turingschool/career-development-curriculum/blob/master/files/Career%20Unit%20-%20The%20Flower%20Diagram.pdf)** and share it with Allison.
+This is not required, but you can **[complete the Flower Exercise 1-pager](https://github.com/turingschool/career-development-curriculum/blob/master/files/Career%20Unit%20-%20The%20Flower%20Diagram.pdf)** and share it with Allison.
 You can set up a meeting with her to discuss it further if you would like.

 ### Overview: How It Works
 The Flower Exercise is designed to help you move through 3 stages:

 * The **brain dump** stage to organize your thoughts using these [worksheets](https://docs.google.com/document/d/1pLe95AA3y8rxnU-MDnyAVeoqWCxE9__KMDhmPgcd_7c/edit?usp=sharing)
 * The **synthesis** stage to summarize the findings in your brain dump
-* The **prioritization** stage to narrow down what's most important to you from your synthesis. **The results from your prioritization stage are what should go on your finished Flower page.**
+* The **prioritization** stage to narrow down what's most important to you from your synthesis. *That's why you have a single piece of paper -- you need to narrow down your highest priorities to fit onto your Flower worksheet.*

 **Facilitator #2:** On the following slide (Slide #9), cold call on 1-2 students to answer the question of how they've responded to the question "what do you do" in the past then go over Slide #10